Viburnum edule

-Viburnum edule, the squashberry, mooseberry, moosomin, moosewood viburnum, pembina, pimina, highbush cranberry, or lowbush cranberry is a species of shrub native to Canada and the northern parts of the US.
-It stands roughly 2 m (6.5 ft) tall with many stems and smooth branches.
+Viburnum edule, the squashberry, mooseberry, moosomin, moosewood viburnum, pembina, pimina, highbush cranberry, or lowbush cranberry is a species of shrub.
+It grows up to 2.5 m tall and has smooth branches.

-The tart berries ripen early in spring and are eaten by various birds and mammals.
+The species is native to Canada and the northern United States.
+The tart berries ripen early in spring and are eaten by various animals.
 With the seeds removed, they are edible to humans as well, and can be made into jam.